turinglabsorg/datahub-learn/network-documentation/secret/tutorials/deploy-your-own-secret-nft.md

   enigmampc/secret-contract-optimizer
 ```

-This will output an optimized build file, `contract.wasm.gz`, ready to be stored on the Secret Network.
+This will output an optimized build file, `contract.wasm.gz`, ready to be stored on the Secret Network. _Note that Windows users should replace the backslashes `\` in the command with carets `^` or optionally remove them and paste the command as a single line._

-While `secretcli` supports uploading the compressed file, we'll be using SecretJS which expects wasm, so lets unpack the optimized `contract.wasm`
+While `secretcli` supports uploading the compressed file, we'll be using SecretJS which expects the uncompressed WASM file, so lets unpack the optimized `contract.wasm` with this terminal command:

 ```bash
 gunzip contract.wasm.gz